juliabittencourt03/demo/README.md

 - Learning GitHub

-1- how to push modifications to GitHub
+1- how to push modifications to GitHub.